-The Bachelor of Arts in Professional Studies is designed for students who already have their Associates and A.A.
-Advanced Study degrees from FIDM.
+Students with their Advanced Study Program Degree from FIDM can complete their Bachelor's Degree in nine months when they continue with the Bachelor of Arts in Professional Studies Program.
 The program offers flexibility for working students, with many online courses and classes scheduled at convenient times.
 Projects focus on industry case studies, integrating analytic skills with creative thinking to solve real world problems.
 FIDM Professional Studies graduates are ready to compete in the global market.

 Graduates from FIDM work at companies such as Forever 21, Zara, TOMS, Smashbox, Stila, NIKE, Athleta, and many other top brands, and have started their own fashion lines, retail stores, interior design firms, and apparel companies.
 They have also been featured in top industry magazines such as WWD (Women's Wear Daily), Vogue, The New York Times Fashion & Style section, and countless others.